aquasecurity/circleci-orb-microscanner/README.md

  ...
 ```

-The final step is to add a workflow that triggers the vulnerability scan.
+The final step is to edit your workflow to trigger a vulnerability scan.

 ```shell
  ...